 11. Bake 30-40 minutes, or until the enchiladas are bubbling and cheese is starting to slightly brown on top.
 Serve hot.

-12. This freezes well can be thawed and reheated in a microwave or toaster oven.
+12. The Low-Carb Chicken Enchiladas freeze well can be thawed and reheated in a microwave or toaster oven.

 Notes